 According to the ASPCA, approximately 1.6 million dogs are adopted in America each year.
 If you’ve joined the ranks of your fellow dog adopters, you’ve probably got a lot of questions regarding proper care, training, and supplies.

-One question we often hear is, "What size dog crate do I need?"
+One question we often hear is, “What size dog crate does my dog need?”